mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 wanted to cause trouble for the Confederation.

-Alternatively, the aliens might have reverse-engineered a drive they found aboard a Solomani or Rule of Man- era wreck.
+Alternatively, the aliens might have reverse-engineered a drive they found aboard a Solomani or Rule of Man-era wreck.
 It is also possible that an alien civilisation

-TRAVELLER

 might have developed a proto-jump drive that works just well enough to get them to other systems.
 If it